 - 20,708 individuals have reported to have gained employment

 - 76,165 FoodShare participants were disenrolled

 - For every 1 person that found employment, 3 FoodShare participants were disenrolled.
 The ratio gets worse in Region 10 (Dane County), where there were 3.8 disenrollments for every 1 placement, and in Region 9 (La Crosse) where an astounding 6.6 people lost FoodShare for every 1 person who found employment.

 - An average of 41% of FSET enrollee program activity is categorized as “Job Search”

 - The state boasts an $11.93 average hourly wage and 32.4 average weekly hours for participants, but glosses over the fact that 62% of FSET participants are earning a wage of $0/hour and zero hours worked.
 They don’t take those individuals into account when making their calculations.

 The above graph looks at the Milwaukee County unemployment rate and number of FoodShare recipients.
-FoodShare participation is supposed to trail trends in unemployment, however, we can see that the number of FoodShare recipients continues to drop despite a flattened unemployment rate, meaning more people will need to use emergency food.
+FoodShare participation is supposed to trail trends in unemployment, however, we can see that the number of FoodShare recipients continues to drop despite an unemployment rate averaging around 5%, meaning more people will need to use emergency food.